 Natalya Sats Childrens' Musical Theater, Children's opera house in Moscow, Russia.

 The Natalya Sats Children's Musical Theater is an opera house in Moscow dedicated to performances for young audiences.
-The 1979 building contains a main hall with seating for around 1100 people and a smaller concert hall with approximately 300 seats for different types of productions.
+It has a large main hall and a smaller concert hall, each used for different types of productions ranging from opera to ballet.

 The community of curious travelers